 Foods to steer clear of:

-The following foods cause harm to health and brain health:
+Over-consumption of the following foods have been scientifically proven to cause harm to you overall and brain health:

-- Most things white – white rice, refined flour, white sugar, salt
+- Most things that are white (because they have been overly processed or bleached) – white rice, refined flour, white sugar, salt, etc.

 - Excessive alcohol